-A site visit to the Isaac Palins Complex was undertaken by the auditor on the 3rd of February 2021, during which interviews and evidence gathering were undertaken.
-A site inspection of the Isaac Plains East disturbance footprint was also undertaken as part of the site visit.
+A site visit to the Isaac Plains Complex was undertaken by the auditor on the 13th of July 2021 during which interviews and evidence gathering were undertaken.
+A site inspection of the Isaac Plains East disturbance footprint was undertaken as part of the site visit.